enicasoldo/allthesmalltrips.life/_posts/2017-11-16-hiking-wicklow-mountains.md

 categories: adventure
 tags: [trips, Ireland, hiking, Dublin, sport, wicklowmountains, nature]
 image: /assets/images/cover-wicklow.jpg
-excerpt: "Best travel writers said that **You haven't been to Ireland unless you've hike in the rain**: this is why since I landed in Dublin I was determined to hike as soon as possible!"
+excerpt: "Best travel writers said that you haven't been to Ireland unless you've hike in the rain: this is why since I landed in Dublin I was determined to hike as soon as possible!"
 facebook: "If you are interested in the authentic Ireland, you have to spent one day by hiking in the Wicklow Mountains."
 ---